Affiliate Marketing Guide: The “All You Need to Know” (2018 Update)

 If they buy it, they won’t do it on specific websites via ad networks, but on social networks such as Facebook or Twitter.

 An ad network is the intermediary between an advertiser (who’s an affiliate with an offer from an affiliate network) and a publisher (the owner of the traffic/webmaster).

 An ad network aggregates traffic from many sites, which advertisers buy to promote their offers.

-After gathering relevant stats, he can exclude segments that don’t work for his offer and adjust the bid.
+After gathering relevant stats, they can exclude parameters that don’t work for their offer and adjust the bid.

 Don’t know any good ad networks yet?

 We’ve got the most in-depth, full-throttle, comprehensive analysis of the best adult ad networks for you!